pryv/dev-site/src/documents/sections/admin.html.md

 TODO: review and complete

 - `400 Bad Request`, id `INVALID_PARAMETERS_FORMAT`: The request's parameters do not follow the expected format.
-- 401 (unauthorized), id `INVALID_CREDENTIALS`: User credentials are missing or invalid.
+- `401 Unauthorized`, id `INVALID_CREDENTIALS`: User credentials are missing or invalid.
-- 404 (not found), possible cases:
+- `404 Not Found`, possible cases:
 	- Id `UNKNOWN_ACCESS`: The data access can't be found.
 	- Id `UNKNOWN_CHANNEL`: The activity channel can't be found.